Jimbly/dcjam2024/Jimb-TODO.md

 TODO
+* sketch out ship and first level
 * placeholder one-time world events that display one of your characters in dialog (just hard-coded index in the event, not even random!)
 * combat - maybe add log for enemy turn explaining what happened, press button to Roll! when done reading
   * probably don't need as much help text then?
+  * can put tooltip in same place
 * start balancing combat encounters
 * spend XP to level up skills or heroes
   * only in Rooms of Solitude